EpicKau/homechart/hugo/content/docs/guides/get-homechart/self-hosted/_index.md

 #### Using a Container

 Homechart containers are available on [GitHub](https://github.com/candiddev/homechart/pkgs/container/homechart).
 See the platform specific [Installation Guides](#installation-guides) for usage.

+#### SBOM

+Software Bill of Materials (SBOM) manifests are generated for every Homechart release using CycloneDX.
+The manifest is available with the other release assets at https://github.com/candiddev/homechart/releases.

 ### Setup Homechart